-Veterans Services
+Veteran Services

-WVC is proud to support veterans as they return to school by providing resources for success and connection with other student veterans.
-Along with a full-time VA certifying official, we also have a WDVA Vet Corps Navigator, a veterans study lounge for student veterans and active duty service members to study and connect, as well as an active student veterans club (the Veteran Knights) for fellowship and community service.
-Phone: 509-682-6817.
+WVC is proud to support veterans and all military-connected students as they return to school, by providing resources for success and connection with other student veterans.
+A full-time VA School Certifying Official is available to both Omak and Wenatchee campus students.
+A private study space is located on the Wenatchee campus, as well as student club opportunities (the Veteran Knights) for fellowship and community service.
+More information is available at www.wvc.edu/veterans Phone: 509-682-6817.
 Email: veterans@wvc.edu.